-Types of transactions Weighted average cost of acquisition (Rs. per Equity Share) Floor price (i.e. Rs.
-141) Cap price (i.e. Rs.
-151) Weighted average cost of acquisition of primary / new issue as per paragraph 8(a) above.
-NA NA NA Weighted average cost of acquisition for secondary sale / acquisition as per paragraph 8(b) above.
-75.00 1.88 times 2.01 times Weighted average cost of acquisition of primary issuances / secondary transactions as per paragraph 8(c) above 75.00 1.88 times 2.01 times
+Types of transactions Weighted average cost of acquisition (Rs. per Equity Share) Floor price (i.e. Rs. [•]) Cap price (i.e. Rs. [●]) Weighted average cost of acquisition of primary / new issue as per paragraph 8(a) above.
+NA [•] [•] Weighted average cost of acquisition for secondary sale / acquisition as per paragraph 8(b) above.
+75.00 [•] [•] Weighted average cost of acquisition of primary issuances / secondary transactions as per paragraph 8(c) above 75.00 [•] [•]

-- e) Explanation for Issue Price / Cap Price being 2.01 times of weighted average cost of acquisition of primary issuance price / secondary transaction price of Equity Shares (set out in d above) along with our Company's key performance indicators and financial ratios for the period ended September 30, 2023 & Fiscals 2023, 2022 and 2021. - i.
-We have a long-term agreement with Jindal Pipes Limited, the tenure of the agreement is for six years from April 01, 2023 and can be further renewed if required by both the parties.
-Which secures the future work order & revenue of the Company, Jindal will provide orders with a minimum quantity of 1,00,000 MT per annum to fill majority capacity of Unit I & Unit II of our Company. - ii.
-Setting up a new unit i.e. Unit III in Orissa: In November, 2023, Company have received allotment letter of land for setting up a new facility of Vibhor Steel Tubes Limited in Orissa as the Orissa is the biggest market of Iron & it will help us to reduce cost of raw material & improve our margins in future. - iii.
-We have a long-term agreements with Steel Authority of India Limited for supply of 60,000 MT & JSW Steel Limited for supply of 75,000 MT, which fulfil approx. 85%-90% of our raw material requirements.
-The Issue Price is 15.10 times of the face value of the Equity Shares.
-The Issue Price of Rs.
-151.00 has been determined by our Company in consultation with the BRLM, on the basis of the demand from investors for the Equity Shares through the Book Building Process.
+e) Explanation for Issue Price / Cap Price being [●] price of weighted average cost of acquisition of primary issuance price / secondary transaction price of Equity Shares (set out in [●] above) along with our Company's key performance indicators and financial ratios for the Fiscals 2023, 2022 and 2021.

+f) Explanation for Issue Price / Cap Price being [●] price of weighted average cost of acquisition of primary issuance price / secondary transaction price of Equity Shares (set out in [●] above) in view of the external factors which may have influenced the pricing of the Issue.

+The Issue Price will be [●] times of the face value of the Equity Shares.
+The Issue Price of Rs. [●] has been determined by our Company in consultation with the BRLM, on the basis of the demand from investors for the Equity Shares through the Book Building Process.
 Our Company in consultation with the BRLM, is justified of the Offer Price in view of the above qualitative and quantitative parameters.
 The trading price of the Equity Shares could decline due to the factors mentioned in the section titled "Risk Factors" on page 28 or any other factors that may arise in the future and you may lose all or part of your investments.

+\ To be included upon finalisation of the Price Band and updated in the Prospectus

+\ To be included upon finalisation of the Price Band and updated in the Prospectus